-- 1) Remove the 6 bolts from the lower perimeter of the drive-base, which are currently securing the drive-base to the bottom of the crate.
-The motor flange through which the anchor bolts are attached is highlighted in the model to the right. - 2) Verify installation and proper tightening of the Azimuth/RA axis locking-knob (shown in System Diagram 2, at the beginning of the manual, and the model to the right).
-Not doing so will allow the lifting surface (black-anodized mounting plate for the fork-arm) to rotate, and may make it difficult to lift and maneuver the drive-base - 3) Ensure that the cables which connect the drive-base electronics/motor to the main electronics in the fork-arm are safely-positioned, and not at risk of being snagged or sheared. - 4) The drive-base is now ready for removal from the crate's mounting-plate.
+1) Remove the 6 bolts from the lower perimeter of the drive-base, which are currently securing the drive-base to the bottom of the crate (top image, right).

+2) Verify installation and proper tightening of the Azimuth/RA axis locking-knob (shown in System Diagram 1, at the beginning of the manual).
+Not doing so will allow the lifting surface (black-anodized mounting plate for the fork-arm) to rotate, and may make it difficult to lift and maneuver the drive-base (bottom image, right).

+3) Ensure that the cables which connect the drive-base electronics/motor to the main electronics in the fork-arm are safely-positioned, and not at risk of being snagged or sheared.

+4) The drive-base is now ready for removal from the crate's mounting-plate.
 However, there is no need to lift it until the pier or optional wedge are ready to receive the drivebase.